Inedo/inedo-docs/ProGet/reference/api/connector-health.md

 The Connector Health API Endpoint offer a simple mechanism for querying the health status of the connectors accross and instance of ProGet.

+This API is available starting in ProGet 5.2.{.info}

 For security and simplicity, these endpoints require that a `[Feed Management API Key]` is created first.
 This key is passed into the API call within the body or the header of your request.

 ```